Ιωάννης Θεμ. Τσουχλαράκης

 «Celebratory Commemoration of the National Anniversary of March 25th 1821»

-- The Municipality of Siteia and the Panhellenic Federation of the Cretan Unions, which took place in Siteia in September 21st 2002 under the topic:
+- The Municipality of Siteia and the Panhellenic Federation of Cretan Unions, which took place in Siteia in September 21st 2002 under the topic:

 «Dedicated to Strati Kalogeridi and Yianni Dermitzaki»